-In addition to the key role of aquatic foods in providing essential micronutrients, omega-3 fatty acids, and protein, particularly to people in the Global South, aquatic foods are also critical for preventing diet-related non-communicable diseases such as hypertension, heart disease, stroke, and diabetes.
+In addition to the key role of aquatic foods in providing essential micronutrients, long-chain omega-3 fatty acids, and protein, particularly to people in the Global South, aquatic foods are also critical for preventing diet-related non-communicable diseases such as hypertension, heart disease, stroke, and diabetes.
 These health benefits are delivered through two mechanisms.
-First, aquatic foods directly provide omega-3 fatty acids, which have been shown to improve eye health, brain function, and reduce the incidence of heart disease, certain types of cancers, and anxiety and depression18,19.
+First, aquatic foods directly provide long-chain omega-3 fatty acids, which have been shown to potentially improve eye health, brain function, and reduce the incidence of heart disease and certain types of cancers18,19.
 Second, aquatic foods displace the consumption of more harmful animal-source foods such as red and processed meats, particularly in the Global North, or can attenuate the increase in consumption in the Global South20,21, in both cases reducing the risk of diet-related non-communicable disease22.

 In much of the Global North, an increase in aquatic food consumption was associated either with reductions in red meat, poultry, eggs, and dairy consumption, or with no significant impact (i.e., no discernible increases; Fig. 3).
 In the Global South, an increase in aquatic foods consumption was not associated with declines in the consumption of red meat, poultry, eggs, and dairy.